 The Ambassadorial Tournament is a 5-round, ITC Grand Tournament event.
 You may wish to look on the Prizes page, and at the FAQ here, as you prepare your armed entourages for battle.

 The key things to remember in this Grand Tournaments is:

 - Preference for byes (if ever necessary) will be for prior champions.

 - Victory points are used to determine which Ambassador earns a bye for the next round otherwise.

 - Important: Only one Ambassador will be selected to represent each Codex/Index.
 Thus you will never face the same codex twice!
 Because of this, registering VERY early is recommended.
 This is one of the unique trademarks of our Ambassadorial Grand Tournament.

 - You are allowed 2,000 points with which to build your force.
-Lists may be created from the approved Codex’s/Index’s we list on the registration page, using the currently published Indexes and/or Codexes on Games Workshop’s website as of 4/1/2018.
+Lists may be created from the approved Codex’s/Index’s we list on the registration page, using the currently published Indexes and/or Codexes on Games Workshop’s website as of 4/1/2018, or those announced for pre-sale by then.
 See below for details.

 - Battle forged Armies are required.
 They may be constructed from a maximum of 3 Detachments (as defined in the 40k BRB).
 You must include a minimum of one Battalion Detachment (or Brigade Detachment if you prefer) and you may not use the Supreme Command Detachment.
 You may have 0-1 Lord of War choices in your force.